swan-of-bodom/vimix-solidity/README.md

-# Vimix: Ethereum Remix in NeoVim!
+# Vimix: Ethereum Remix in Vim

 Making NeoVim feel as close as possible to Ethereum's Remix, without bloating it or missing any core functions of Remix.